Balancing work and retirement

 Workers who are receiving a retirement pension under the

 Canada Pension Plan and who work in Québec could receive a retirement pension supplement under the Québec Pension Plan (QPP).
-If workers contribute to the QPP, the
+If workers contribute to the

-Régie will automatically pay them the supplement without them having to apply for it.
-The amount will be equal to 0,5% of the earnings on which they contributed to the QPP in the previous year.
+QPP, we will automatically pay them the supplement without them having to apply for it.
+The amount will be equal to 0,5% of the earnings on which they contributed to the

 Agreement on contributions to the Québec Pension Plan during phased retirement